 Renee is a freelance writer focused on health and science, technology, and personal finance.
-She has been published in The New York Times, Scientific American, Forbes, NPR, among other outlets.
+She has been published in The New York Times, Scientific American, Forbes, and NPR, among other outlets.
 Previously, she was a staff reporter for the Wall Street Journal’s personal finance magazine SmartMoney and a homepage editor for Xfinity.com.
 She is a graduate of New York University with a BA in Journalism.
 Prior to her journalism career, Renee was a professional contemporary ballet dancer.
 She performed in theaters around New York City and on a cruise ship that sailed around Scandinavia, Mediterranean Europe, and the Caribbean.

 As a Story Terrace writer, Renee interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 On a typical weekday afternoon, my younger siblings and I would race home from the bus stop at the tip of our long, winding driveway.
 In our suburban Connecticut home, we’d slide our backpacks and jackets to the mudroom floor and answer our mom’s burning question, “Did you eat your lunch today?”